Montana Chapter Chair.

 Eastern Montana Community Walk Chair.

-Board member Nick Kallem is a Montana native who currently resides in Sidney, MT.
-Nick works for the Sidney Public Schools in many capacities and is working towards his degree in business for secondary education.
-Nick has resided in Sidney since summer of 2016.
+Board member Nick Kallem is a Montana native who resides in Sidney, MT.
+Nick works for the Sidney Public Schools in many capacities and is working towards his degree in Emergency Management.

 Nick became involved with AFSP in 2013 after the loss of his brother Zack to suicide in 2011.
 Nick and his family participated in their first community walk in Missoula in 2013 and have never looked back.
-Nick chaired the first annual Eastern Montana Walk and is looking forward to growing the awareness and education in Eastern Montana.
+Nick Chairs the Eastern Montana Walk and is looking forward to growing the awareness and education in Eastern Montana.

 When Nick is not working at the school, you will find him DJing a local dance, driving a bus across the state for a school-sponsored event, or lounging at home working on school.